reaccionpy/priorizador/README.md

 `python -m venv env && pip install -r requirements.txt`

-Finally to run the tests use the following command and everything should be green
+Create a folder named _geojson_data_ and download the geojson file available [here](http://geo.stp.gov.py/u/dgeec/tables/dgeec.paraguay_2012_barrrios_y_localidades/public/map) in it, run the tests.

 `pytest`

-Create a folder named _geojson_data_ and download the geojson file available [here](http://geo.stp.gov.py/u/dgeec/tables/dgeec.paraguay_2012_barrrios_y_localidades/public/map) in it, then execute the script.
+and then, if everything is ok, execute the script.

 `python geojson_api.py`

 ### Deploy with docker-compose